muziejus/minicomp-gem/README.md

 The resulting `.html` has an `<ol>` describing all the columns.
 This can be pushed and shared on gh-pages or deposited in a repository.

+## What to do:

+1. clone the repo
+2. cd into the minicomp-gem dir
+3. `gem build minicomp.gemspec`
+4. `gem install ./minicomp-0.0.0.gem`
+5. `minicomp`
+5. see what happens.